Music Scholarship Auditions

 The music theory placement test assesses the applicant’s level of musical knowledge and may allow advanced students to place out of lower-level music theory classes.
 No credit will be given for placing out of a class, but the student will be allowed to proceed to the next level in the theory sequence.

-For guidance on how to prepare a successful music hearing with Music Department faculty, please see the Department website or contact the Department of Music office at (901) 843-3775, or write Dr. William Skoog, Chair of the Department of Music at email@example.com.
+For guidance on how to prepare a successful music hearing with Music Department faculty, please see the Department website or contact the Department of Music office at (901) 843-3775, or write Brittany Cooper, Musical Arts Coordinator at email@example.com.

 Music scholarships are available to students who have demonstrated outstanding achievement in music performance.
 Scholarships range anywhere from $500 to $13,000 per year.
 Incoming students interested in these scholarships are required to audition in person.
 The audition process requires the following:

-- Complete application form: Music Scholarship Application (PDF)
+- Complete application form: Music Scholarship Application (PDF available as a link by mid-September)

 - Two letters of recommendation, performing resume, a brief essay and a theory assessment (see details in the Music Scholarship Application, PDF link on line above)